instadeepai/InstaGeo-E2E-Geospatial-ML/README.md

 #### Launch Training

-Before launching training, modify the path to chips and segmentation maps in each split
+Before launching training, modify the path to chips and segementation maps in each split
 ```python
 for split in ["train", "val", "test"]:
     root_dir = "locust_breeding"